HAPPYS1NGH/rabble-tg-mini-app-nextjs-js/README.md

 3. **While in BotFather, set the /setmenubutton and select your bot, then paste the proxy link.**

+4. **Set the name of the button which will be used to start the mini app.**

-4. **Now you can see a small button next next to the chat which will bring up the Mini App.**
+5. **Go to the Bot and now you can see a small button next to the chat which will bring up the Mini App.**

 ## Interacting with Contracts